 "About this title" may belong to another edition of this title.

 Condition: very_good.
 Book is in very good condition and may include minimal underlining highlighting.
 The book can also include "From the library of" labels.
 May not contain miscellaneous items toys, dvds, etc. .
 We offer 100% money back guarantee and 24 7 customer service.
-Seller Inventory # ZEV.0387001638.VG
+Seller Inventory # ZBV.0387001638.VG

 Seller: HPB-Red, Dallas, TX, U.S.A.

 Paperback.
 Condition: Good.
 Connecting readers with great books since 1972!
 Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_396998866
+Seller Inventory # S_440637851

-paperback.
-Condition: Very Good.
-Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Paperback.
+Condition: Acceptable.
+Connecting readers with great books since 1972.
+Used textbooks may not include companion materials such as access codes, etc. May have condition issues including wear and notes/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_438056836
+Seller Inventory # S_448761808

 Seller: GreatBookPrices, Columbia, MD, U.S.A.